jgnickerson/tutorial-builder/README.md

 ~~~

 ### Running Server/Client
-To run the client dev server and backend simultaneously, run
+To run the client dev server and backend simultaneously, in the root of the repo run
 ~~~
 npm start
 ~~~